We tested the Made In CeramiClad Pan and came away impressed with the 5-Ply design and truly non-stick functionality.

 Digging into the details

-The CeramiClad Pan is basically the Made In Stainless Clad Pan coated with the proprietary non-stick ceramic coating.
+The CeramiClad Pan is basically the high-quality Made In Stainless Clad Pan coated with the proprietary non-stick ceramic coating.
 These pans comprise:

 - CeramiClad coating